Climate of Sydney: Winter

 Winter in central Sydney tends to be mild where the lows rarely drop below 7 C, mainly due to proximity to the ocean.
 Furthermore, Sydney CBD (Observatory Hill) has never recorded frost.
 In the far west (in places such as Richmond and Camden), the diurnal range can be relatively great, particularly in late winter.
 In the west, Liverpool and Richmond have 4 and 38 nights, respectively, where temperatures dip below 2 C. On average, only 1 night in Liverpool and 17 nights in Richmond have lows that go below 0 C. In such cold mornings, frost can form in the far western suburbs.
 The lowest maximum temperature in Liverpool was 8.2 C, recorded on 28 July 1981.

 Sydney receives around 15 days of fog annually, which occurs in winter mornings; some can be thick enough to divert planes and cancel ferry services.
 During late winter, warm dry westerly winds which dominate may raise the maximum temperatures as high as 25 C in some instances.
 As the subtropical ridge is north of Sydney in mid-to-late winter, it picks up dry westerlies from the continent's interior because of its anticlockwise rotation, thus producing more sunny days in the region.

 The lowest recorded minimum at Observatory Hill was 2.1 C on 22 June 1932, while the coldest in the Sydney metropolitan area was -8 C, in Richmond.
 The lowest recorded maximum temperature at Observatory Hill was 7.7 C. Although not usually considered a suburb of Sydney, Picton, a town in the Macarthur Region of Sydney, recorded a low of -10.0 C on 16 July 1970.

 Sydney's warmest winter day was recorded on 30 August 2024 at Sydney Airport when the temperature hit 31.6 C at 2:48 PM.

-Jacaranda trees bloom ostentatiously in springtime, where they attract sightseers and photographers (pictured: University of Sydney).
+Spring blooms of jacaranda trees attract visitors.